iamyoki/transition-hook/README.md

 ### useTransition

-This hook transforms a boolean state into transition stage('from' | 'enter' | 'leave'), and unmount the component after timeout.
+This hook transforms a boolean state into transition stage: 'from' | 'enter' | 'leave', and unmount the component after timeout.

 ```jsx
 const [onOff, setOnOff] = useState(true)